v-apor/stock-summary-hanlon/README.md

 0 12 * * * /usr/bin/sh /home/ubuntu/hanlon_project/send_mail.sh

 ## Suggested Future Work
+1. Change the API call interval to include only trade hours.
-1. Add time dependent stocks, with date on which to sell.
+2. Add time dependent stocks, with date on which to sell.
-2. Change the time to include only trade hours, to avoid confusion with 24 hour format.
+3. Connect to a database, for portfolio and other metadata.